denchp/hugo_site/content/posts/javascript-asynchronous-code.md

 });
 ```

-That's two async calls, one dependent on the result of the other, and handling the failure (a.k.a. rejection) of either Promise.
+That's two async calls, one dependent on the result of the other, and handling the failure (a.k.a. rejection) of each Promise.

+If you can imagine a site that requires multiple inter-related API calls, the code quickly looks like crusty three day old spaghetti.
+It becomes unreadable, with error handling (*catch* handlers) nested inside the different *result* (*then*) handlers.
+It's a mess, it's difficult to read, and nearly impossible to maintain.

-In 2017 ES8* introduced async/await as a standard language feature, however - support started appearing in browsers in 2016.
+In 2017 ES8 introduced async/await as a standard language feature, however - support started appearing in browsers in 2016.
 The async/await keywords address some of the shortcomings of Promises.
 Mostly the ugly world of nested promises and error handling.
 Using async/await the code above can be refactored to this:

 ```
 try {